craigmulligan/morse-vibes/README.md

+# Vibes 📳

-This is a tiny library that converts dotdash notation to the [browser vibration API](https://developer.mozilla.org/en-US/docs/Web/API/Vibration_API) 📳
+> a tiny library that converts dotdash notation to the [browser vibration API](https://developer.mozilla.org/en-US/docs/Web/API/Vibration_API)

-The mapping is as follows:
+The default mapping is as follows:

 | symbol           | value              |
 | ---------------- | ------------------ |